CaseyCheng1988/ISS-PRSPM-GRP-18/googe_reverse_ReadMe.txt

 -----google_reverse.py-----
 ********************************************************************************************************
-this is a function which will allow images to be uploaded into google image then revert with a label or string which google thinks relevant.
+this is a function which will allow images(regardless,bing,google,yandex images..etc) to be uploaded into google image then revert with a label or string which google thinks relevant.

 this uses selenium,pyautogui, playsound,os.
 The selenium will first be popping out google image search, after it